ysmood/nofs/doc/readme.tpl.md

 ### Inheritance of Options

 A Function's options may inherit other function's, especially the functions it calls internally.
-Such as the `readDirs` extends the `eachDir`'s option, therefore `readDirs` also has a `filter` option.
+Such as the `glob` extends the `eachDir`'s option, therefore `glob` also has a `filter` option.

 ## Quick Start